Yoga and other Great Ideas to help you Sleep like a baby

 To help achieve a good night's sleep the more natural way, numerous tips have been cited in almost every form of advertisement available.
 Although you have probably tried many of them, one of the following tips might just be the one that will help you get a healthier, more natural night's rest.

-- Magnesium - has a calming effect on the nervous system.
-It is part of bones & cells, especially the smooth cells of arteries, & assists in the absorption of calcium & potassium.
+Magnesium - has a calming effect on the nervous system.
+It is part of bones and cells, especially the smooth cells of arteries, and assists in the absorption of calcium and potassium.
 Over 300 enzymes need magnesium to function properly.
 When combined with B6, it helps to reduce & dissolve calcium phosphate stones.
 It is so important, that the brain stores a "safety supply" to have in the event of a drop in the magnesium reserves.
 We like the powdered effervescent magnesium found at most health food stores, called CALM.

-- Upside-Down Relaxation Yoga Pose - Forget counting sheep.
+Upside-Down Relaxation Yoga Pose - Forget counting sheep.
 This pose will relax your body and mind, and the best part is that you can do it in bed!
-Ease your way into dreamland with Legs-Up-the-Wall Pose http://spirithealers.blogspot.com/2013/04/yoga-pose-that-may-have-power-to-cure.html
+Ease your way into dreamland with Legs Up the Wall Pose

-- Nutmeg - grind fresh nutmeg & serve it with warm, organic, preferably raw or unpasteurized milk & honey.
-Milk is naturally high in calcium & rich in tryptophan; together they can be a powerful tranquilizer.
+Nutmeg - grind fresh nutmeg and serve it with warm, organic, preferably raw or unpasteurized milk and honey.
+Milk is naturally high in calcium and rich in tryptophan; together they can be a powerful tranquilizer.

-- Toe wiggling - lie on your back & wiggle your toes up & down 12 times; do both feet at the same time.
+Toe wiggling - lie on your back and wiggle your toes up and down 12 times; do both feet at the same time.
 Your entire body relaxes.
 According to the science of Reflexology, your feet are a kind of master control panel for the rest of your body.
 "Meridians" in the body - those channels of energy treated by acupuncture - end up in the feet.
-So, the end of those meridians in your feet connect with every organ & every part of your entire body.
+So, the end of those meridians in your feet connect with every organ and every part of your entire body.

 Yoga for Bedtime